 Comparing Federal-Mogul Holdings

-Federal-Mogul Holdings and Johnson Controls International PLC are both auto/tires/trucks companies, but which is the better business?
-We will compare the two companies based on the strength of their earnings, institutional ownership, risk, dividends, valuation, profitabiliy and analyst recommendations.
-Johnson Controls International PLC pays an annual dividend of $1.00 per share and has a dividend yield of 2.3%.
+Johnson Controls International PLC and Federal-Mogul Holdings are both industrial products companies, but which is the superior stock?
+We will compare the two companies based on the strength of their earnings, risk, institutional ownership, profitabiliy, analyst recommendations, valuation and dividends.
+Johnson Controls International PLC has higher revenue and earnings than Federal-Mogul Holdings.

 Add your comments below